Renogy and Victron RV solar panels side by side comparison

 What is the real world efficiency of Renogy vs Victron solar panels?

 According to manufacturer specifications and user reviews: Renogy 200W panels are rated at 200W peak output.
 Victron 175W panels are rated at 175W peak output.
-Victron excels in low light conditions based on user reports, while Renogy provides more total daily energy due to higher wattage rating.
+Victron gets consistent praise in low light conditions based on user reports, while Renogy delivers more total daily energy due to its higher wattage rating.

 Which brand has better warranty service for RV solar panels?

-Victron has superior warranty service with no questions asked replacement policy and exceptional support responsiveness.
-Renogy offers good warranty service (25 year power output warranty with fast claim processing), but Victron is industry leading.
-If warranty peace of mind is worth $50/panel extra, choose Victron.
+Victron has stronger warranty service with a no questions asked replacement policy and fast support response times.
+Renogy offers a solid warranty (25 year power output guarantee with quick claim processing), but Victron leads on service.
+If smoother claims are worth roughly $50 extra per panel, Victron is the pick.

 How much does an 800W RV solar system cost with Renogy vs Victron?

 A four panel Renogy 200W array totals roughly $600 to $880 based on panel only pricing of $150 to $220 each.
 A four panel Victron 175W array totals roughly $400 to $600 at $100 to $150 each.
-Renogy offers more total wattage per system, while Victron offers higher per panel efficiency and stronger build quality.
+Renogy gives you more total wattage per system; Victron gives you higher per panel efficiency and stronger build quality.
 Total kit pricing including mounts and wiring varies by retailer.

 Ready to Choose Your Solar Panels?